Neuro-Linguistic Programming – Some errors and problems mentioned by scientists, system trainers and yogis

 My dear ones

-I have talked to various people and found that NLP is a perspective that can fascinate them and some want to know more about NLP.
+I talked to various people and found that NLP is a perspective that can fascinate them and some want to know more about NLP.
 It’s natural.

 Can we gain anything from NLP?
 Definitely YES.
 There are also good things, which a man can extract and apply in everyday life, he can better understand himself regarding certain mechanisms and automatic reactions that he has and wants to change… with others, maybe better times much better.